Barbara Smith, RN, BSN, MPA, CIC, FAPIC

 Barbara serves on the advisory board of Medical Reserve Corps of New York City and the American Council for St. Luke’s International Hospital in Tokyo.

 Ms. Smith received her Bachelor of Science in Nursing from Hunter College and a Master’s of Public Administration from New York University.
 She is certified in infection prevention and control.
-In 2016 she earned the designation of Fellow of the Association for Professionals in Infection Control and Epidemiology.
+In 2016 she earned the Fellow of APIC designation.